OwenStadlwieser/ECE422-Proj2-StartKit/README.md

+# ECE 422 Project

+Members: Owen Stadlwieser and Martin Rudolf

+Below is the original README from the fork that we based our project on.

 ECE 422: Reliable and Secure Systems Design
 =============
 This repository provides the starter kit for the Reliability project.
 The `docker-images` folder